 - Sunglasses: While the temperatures are pleasantly warm most of the time in spring, the sun’s rays can be intense.
 A nice pair of sunglasses will provide all the comfort you need to take in Malaga’s beautiful sights without squinting all day long.

 Malaga is a summer hotspot for good reason.
-Yes, the beaches tend to get crowded, but it’s understandable when you consider the fact that everyone is here to enjoy the good vibes and good weather.
+Yes, the beaches tend to get crowded in June, July, and August, but it’s understandable when you consider the fact that everyone is here to enjoy the good vibes and good weather.
 Days can get quite humid, but not usually unpleasantly so, and rainfall is extremely rare except for the (very) occasional pop-up thunderstorm.
 Here’s your guide to packing for Malaga in the summer.

 - Swimsuit: A must!
 After all, you can’t visit Malaga in summer without spending a day (or several!) on the beach.
 And if you feel like escaping the crowds, you’ll definitely want to take advantage of your hotel’s pool (if available).

 - Sunscreen: Malaga’s sunshine is plentiful, but it’s important to stay safe and slather on the SPF before heading out and about.
 Sunscreen can run on the expensive side in Spain, so bring some from home if you can.